Take a fresh look at your lifestyle.

 Virupaksha linga, Nilkanthesvara, Yaksheshvara, Somanathevara ( a well in which devotee see their reflection and believes that their life is safe), Kardama Kupa the surrounding complex has along with images of Ganesha, Parvati, Vishnu, Surya, and other deities.

-Devotees take holy bath in the Kardam Kunda and offer five grains i.e. barley, paddy rice, wheat, green lentils, black lentils as well as sesame with bilva Patra and Gangajal to lord Kardmeshvra, and pray for their well beings.
+Devotees take a holy bath in the Kardam Kunda and offer five grains i.e. barley, paddy rice, wheat, green lentils, black lentils as well as sesame with Bilva Patra and Gangajal to lord Kardmeshvra, and pray for their well beings.

 A Dharamshala near Kardameshwar Temple